-Harro van Lente, Society Studies, FASoS, Maastricht University Contact: h.vanlente@maastrichtuniversity.nl
+Joeri Bruyninckx, Society Studies, FASoS, Maastricht University Contact: j.bruyninckx@maastrichtuniversity.nl

 By the end of this course students will be able to:

 - Identify the major divisions upon which modern, global, society is organized. - Be conversant in the sociological concepts, thoughts and theories used to understand and explain these divisions. - Apply sociological concepts and theories to the study of pertinent social problems. - Reflect on the relevance and utility of sociology in the 'everyday' world and public policy-making.